-This report outlines the activities of the ACT Scientific Committee (SC) for the period 1 July 2019 to 30 June 2020.
-The SC was established under the Nature Conservation Act 2014 (the Act) which commenced on 11 June 2015.
-The Minister for the Environment and Heritage (the Minister) appoints the SC members for a three-year term.
-The SC convened four times during the reporting period.
+This report outlines the activities of the ACT Scientific Committee (the Committee) for the period 1 July 2020 to 30 June 2021.

+The Committee was established under the Nature Conservation Act 2014 (the Act), which commenced on 11 June 2015.
+The Minister for the Environment (the Minister) appoints the Committee members for a three-year term.
+The current three-year term finished at the conclusion of this reporting period, 30 June 2021.

+The Committee convened four times during the reporting period.
 A schedule of meeting dates and member attendance is at Attachment A.

-FUNCTIONS 1.1
+Functions 1.1.

 The Minister must make lists for the special protection of relevant native species under the Act.
-The SC has specific statutory responsibilities to assess and make listing recommendations to the Minister on nominated items for the:
+The Committee has specific statutory responsibilities to assess and make listing recommendations to the Minister on nominated items for the: